skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Key Activities**:
   - Choose between batch or real-time inference.
   - Select a hosting option (e.g., AWS Batch, ECS, EKS, Lambda, EC2).
+  - If using a custom or fine-tuned model with AWS Bedrock, you need to purchase Provisioned Throughput to use the model for inference.

 - **Tools**:
   - **AWS API Gateway**: Expose model as an API endpoint for integration with applications.